 Several different types of accounts are available, including individual (after-tax), Traditional IRA, Roth IRA, and Rollover IRA.
 Joint accounts are possible, but you need to first open the account as an individual and then contact customer service.
 More account types may be added in the future.

-Excellent Robo Advisor with a Unique Approach
+Excellent Robo Advisor

 Emperor Investments stands out from other robo advisors because of the approach of investing only in stocks.
 The fees are reasonable, although higher than some competitors.
 The platform is very easy to use and the goal system allows you to get started towards a customized portfolio very quickly.
 If you’re interested in investing in stocks but don’t have the time for research or interest in a DIY approach, Emperor Investments is a great choice.